Becoming the 401(k) millionaire next door

 3.1%

-According to dashboard data, individuals in their 20s in this segment are most heavily weighted in U.S. stocks (50.7%), and individuals in their 40s and 50s have the lowest cash holdings (15.7%) among generations.
-As people enter their 60s, investing in U.S. stocks drops slightly, offset by a small uptick in U.S. bond investing, suggesting a slightly more conservative investing approach among older generations.
-There are some similarities in portfolio mix for individuals in their 40s and 50s.
+Individuals in their 20s are most heavily weighted in U.S. stocks (53.3%), and individuals in their 40s and 50s have the lowest cash holdings (14.6% and 14.8%, respectively) among generations.
+Investing in U.S. stocks drops slightly by decade, offset by a small uptick in U.S. bond investing for people age 60 and over, suggesting a slightly more conservative investing approach among older generations.

 Read more: What is the average asset allocation by age?